Cerrigydrudion: Geography and history

 In 1924, a farmer was carrying out repairs on a wall at Ty-tan-y-Foel Farm when he found significant Iron Age remains in a stone-lined cist.
 He had uncovered a small burial chamber.
-The decorated bronze fragments that were found are the remains of what is now known as 'The Cerrigydrudion Crown', one of the earliest examples of Celtic La Tene art found in Britain, dating from between 405 BC and 380 BC.
+The decorated bronze fragments that were found are the remains of what is now known as 'The Cerrigydrudion Crown', one of the earliest examples of Celtic La Tène art found in Britain, dating from between 405 BC and 380 BC.
 Archaeologists thought for decades that the fragments formed a vessel, but recent research has revealed that it is a headpiece decorated with palm leaf and lotus flower designs.
 The crown fragments are held at Amgueddfa Cymru in Cardiff.
 In 2007, staff at Amgueddfa Cymru decided to reconstruct the crown as it might have been when first manufactured.
 Jacqueline Chadwick, an artist, and Nodge Nolan, a craftsman who specialised in reconstructing Roman era artefacts, were commissioned to produce it.
 It is now exhibited alongside the fragments.

 One of the most famous sons of the parish is Jac Glan-y-Gors, who was a leading Radical at the end of the 18th century.
 His ideas were published in the polemical pamphlets Seren tan Gwmwl ("Star under a Cloud") and Toriad y Dydd ("Break of Day").

 Cerrigydruidion Golf Club (now defunct) was founded in 1898.
 The club and course disappeared at the time of World War II.

 Heading out of Cerrigydrudion up a minor road off the B5105 is an Iron Age hillfort called Caer Caradog.
-This fort dates to pre Roman times and although the origin of the fort's name is unclear, as Caradog can be latinised as Caratacus, it possibly refers to the 1st century warrior Caratacus who fought against the Romans.
+This fort dates to pre Roman times and although the origin of the fort's name is unclear, as Caradog can be Latinised as Caratacus, it possibly refers to the 1st century warrior Caratacus who fought against the Romans.
 A novel published in 2018 called Swords and Slavery describes a battle between Celts and Romans at this fort.